google-ai-edge/mediapipe/docs/tools/tracing_and_profiling.md

 usage.
 Consult [Enabling tracing and profiling](#enabling-tracing-and-profiling) for a friendlier introduction.

+histogram_interval_size_usec
-histogram_interval_size_usec :Specifies the size of the runtimes histogram intervals (in microseconds) to generate the histogram of the Process() time.
+:   Specifies the size of the runtimes histogram intervals (in microseconds) to
+    generate the histogram of the `Process()` time.
 The last interval extends to +inf.
 If not specified, the interval is 1000000 usec = 1 sec.

+num_histogram_intervals
-num_histogram_intervals :Specifies the number of intervals to generate the histogram of the `Process()` runtime.
+:   Specifies the number of intervals to generate the histogram of the
+    `Process()` runtime.
 If not specified, one interval is used.

 enable_profiler
 :   If true, the profiler starts profiling when graph is initialized.